Japan dismisses Olympics cancellation report as teams back Games

-It is the latest article to cast doubt on the troubled 2020 Olympics, which were postponed over the coronavirus last year but have been hit by a surge in cases and plunging public support.
+It is the latest report to cast doubt on the troubled 2020 Games, which were postponed over the coronavirus last year but have been hit by a surge in cases and plunging public support.

 Tokyo 2020 organisers said they were “fully focused on hosting the Games this summer”.